 The touch/gesture controls aren't something we're entirely keen on, but they work well enough once you've practiced a bit.
 Holding a cup to let in ambient sound works especially well, even if you do look a little special when doing it.
 You can also use the app to change the noise-cancellation button to work with Google Assistant or Siri.

-Though this looks quite dull compared to Bowers & Wilkins' first noise cancelling headphones (the PX), it is still more chic than the Sony WH-1000XM3.
-The audio quality and noise cancelling are also extremely close to that of the Sonys.
+Though this set of cans looks quite dull compared to Bowers & Wilkins' first noise cancelling headphones (the PX), it is still more chic than Sony's efforts.
+The audio quality and noise cancelling are also extremely close to Sony's XM3s, which puts these in good company.

 Our assessment is that the XM3 sound slightly more open and natural, although there is nothing wrong with the PX7 mix.
 There is slightly less bass weighting, which we don't like quite so much – but if you prefer a less prominent bottom end, you will have the opposite reaction, of course.